 With Discovercars, when renting a car for one week, you can find daily deals for as low as 20 euros per day for a small vehicle (limited mileage) and 40 EUR for unlimited mileage.
 Meanwhile, SUV prices start at 60 EUR per day for limited mileage and around 100 euros per day for unlimited.
 4x4s are the most expensive and you should expect to pay at least 80 EUR per day.

-Interestingly, unlike in many European countries, the majority of the rental cars are automatic (except for some SUVs and 4WDs).
+Interestingly, unlike in many European countries, the majority of rental cars are automatic (except for some SUVs and 4WDs).
 This does not increase the car rates as it usually happens with automatic car rentals in Europe.

 5. Book your car in Oman earlier to secure the best rate